ym-2021/ym-2021.github.io/_pages/about.md

 # 👋 About me
 Hi there!
 I’m Yuemiao, a PhD candidate in Education at the University of Edinburgh, exploring (Global) Citizenship Education in Model United Nations (MUN).
 My journey with MUN started in secondary school - I’ve been a delegate, and now an organiser-teacher-researcher.

-I’m interested in citizenship education, global/international education, and qualitative approaches.
-My master’s dissertation looked at MUN in Scotland and the Curriculum for Excellence, through a placement at United Nations House Scotland (UNHS).
+I’m interested in (global) citizenship education, global/international education, and qualitative research methods.
+My master’s dissertation looked at MUN in Scotland and the Curriculum for Excellence, through a placement at [United Nations House Scotland (UNHS)](https://www.unhscotland.org.uk/).
 I’ve since stayed involved with UNHS, helping to bring MUN into more primary and secondary schools so that these opportunities reach students who may previously have had limited exposure to extracurricular programmes like MUN.

 Across all these, my concern is how educational initiatives intersect with broader questions of inclusion and participation, which is a thread tying all my work, research, education and personal life.